-Students with below standard academic performance within the first 3-4 weeks of the semester are identified by course coordinators and the Assistant Dean for Academic Affairs (ADAA).
-The ADAA coordinates efforts to support the student including a plan for success and communicates information to the student's faculty mentor as appropriate.
+Students with below-standard academic performance within the first 3-4 weeks of the semester are identified by course coordinators and the Associate Dean for Academic Affairs (ADAA).
+The ADAA coordinates efforts to support each student, including a plan for success, and communicates information to the student's faculty mentor as appropriate.
+The ADAA will also notify the Student Support Team, led by the Assistant Dean for Student Affairs, of any student on Early Alert.
 It is the student's responsibility to seek appropriate help, practice good communication with all stakeholders, and implement recommendations to achieve academic success.